Mass Hierarchy of Z(2) Monopoles: Mathematical Framework

-To start take as $su(2)$ basis the triple $\{h,e^+,e^-\}$.
-Linearity implies each embedding is uniquely determined by its action on this basis.
-Moreover we require the resulting step operators to be Hermitian conjugates of one another, so we only need to determine two generators $H:=f(h)$, $E^+:=f(e^+)$ and the rest of the algebra will follow from brackets and conjugations.
+Thus we only need to determine two generators $H:=f(h)$, $E^+:=f(e^+)$ and the rest of the algebra will follow from brackets and involutions.
+Choose the $su(2)$ basis such that $f(h)$ belongs to the $su(4)$ Cartan subalgebra,

-Next, with no loss of generality, assume that the embedding preserves Cartan subalgebras.
-That is to say, the basis of $su(2)$ is chosen in such a way that $f(h)$ belongs to the $su(4)$ Cartan subalgebra:

 for some coefficients $\rho_{\alpha}$ to be determined.
-Now, applying the homomorphism condition to the $su(2)$ bracket equations gives

-From \eqref{HE} we find that the step operator clearly cannot have components in the Cartan subalgebra, as those would be annihilated by \eqref{H}.
-So we write
+Now, applying the homomorphism condition to the $su(2)$ bracket equations gives $[H,E^+]= 2E^+$ and $[E^+,E^-]=H$.
+From the first we see that the step operator cannot have components in the Cartan subalgebra, as those would be annihilated by \eqref{H}.
+Therefore it must be of the form

-for some second set of coefficients $x_{\gamma}$ to be determined also.
-Substituting both \eqref{H} and \eqref{E} into the left-hand side of \eqref{HE} we find
+for some second set of coefficients $x_{\gamma}$ to be determined as well.
+Equation \eqref{Chevalley HE} gives

-by using \eqref{Chevalley HE}.
 The linear combination in parenthesis will be called the embedding vector $\rho$.
-Notice how the coefficients $\rho_{\alpha}$ can be extracted using the dual basis of coweights $\lambda^{\vee}$.
-Now, substituting both \eqref{E} and \eqref{HE+} into \eqref{HE} and rearranging we find
+Notice that coefficients $\rho_{\alpha}$ can be recovered using the dual basis of coweights $\lambda^{\vee}$.
+Now the first homomorphism condition $[H,E^+]=2E^+$ is equivalent to